All Episodes

 I think it's disgusting, though, to celebrate anything like this remotely in this realm.

-Except, here's a tweet about the same Dave Portnoy, where he just said this just yesterday.
+Except here's a tweet about the same Dave Portnoy where he just said this, just yesterday.

-I hope they hit a f I I hope they hit a fucking like a missile on her boat, knock that boat down, Greta or whatever her name is.
+Barstool Sports CEO Dave Portnoy says he hopes a missile hits Greta Thurnberg's boat as she sails toward Gaza with aid, quote, I hope they hit a fucking like a missile on her boat, knock that boat down, Greta or whatever her name is.

-So he's calling for missiles to blow up people bringing aid to Gaza, bringing medicine and food to Gaza.
+So he's calling for missiles to blow up people bringing aid to Gaza, bringing medicine and food to Gaza, mostly to just illustrate the point that there's an Israeli blockade.

 He wants those people murdered.

-I mean, if you're gonna have principles, this is what I was saying about the Catholic Church and their insistence on honoring the sanctity of human life, you at least have to be consistent.
+I mean, if you're going to have principles, this is what I was saying about the Catholic Church and their insistence on honoring the sanctity of human life.

 Otherwise, you don't believe in anything you're saying.

-Here's Elon Musk today with his gigantic platform on X, the largest by far of anybody, who just said this quote, he retweeted Sean Maguire, that pro-Israel fanatic, and then Elon said this, quote, the left is the party of murder.
+Here's Elon Musk today with his gigantic platform on X, the largest by far of anybody, who just said this, quote, he retweeted Sean Maguire, that pro-Israel fanatic, and then Elon said this, quote, the left is the party of murder.

 I mean, this is the kind of rhetoric, this is like Rwanda.